Guide, Updated 18 May 2026

 The middle-tier candidates

-The biggest population of UK candidates sits in the suburban metro tier (142 centres, 49.0 percent average) and the small-town tier (68 centres, 50.1 percent average).
-These candidates face the toughest decision: their home centre is already above UK national, but a rural-cluster centre 60 to 90 minutes away offers a 1 to 3 percentage point upgrade.
+The biggest population of UK candidates sits in the major-suburban tier (90 centres at 48.2 percent volume-weighted in DRT122A 2024-25) and the market-town tier (83 centres at 50.0 percent in the same year).
+These candidates face the toughest decision: their home centre is already close to or above UK national, but a rural-tier centre 60 to 90 minutes away offers a 1 to 3 percentage point upgrade.
 The math typically does not favour travelling for this group; the gain is too small to justify the cost.
-Suburban metro candidates should optimise within their 6-centre catchment (use /tools/pass-rate-finder) rather than travel to a different tier.
-Small-town candidates should generally stay local.
+Major-suburban candidates should optimise within their 6-centre catchment (use /tools/pass-rate-finder) rather than travel to a different tier.
+Market-town candidates should generally stay local.
 The rural-versus-urban story is mostly for the urban-core and inner-city pressure tiers, where the gap is large enough to justify the travel.

 The Pearson r in plain English

-A Pearson r of -0.201 means: if you sorted UK test centres from lowest to highest population density at the host postcode, you would see a weak downward trend in pass rate as density increases.
-The trend explains 4 percent of the centre-to-centre variation in pass rate; the other 96 percent is everything else (route features, examiner mix, candidate preparation, wait time, noise).
+A Pearson r of -0.151 means: if you sorted UK test centres from rural to urban-core density tier, you would see a weak downward trend in pass rate as the tier ordinal increases.
+The trend explains 2 percent of the centre-to-centre variation in pass rate; the other 98 percent is everything else (route features, examiner mix, candidate preparation, wait time, noise).
 A correlation of this magnitude is real but small; it is not the headline number for individual booking decisions.
-The headline numbers for booking decisions are the structural route features in /research/centre-difficulty-clustering, which produce the much larger 9.85 percentage point cluster gap.
+The headline numbers for booking decisions are the structural cluster boundaries in /research/centre-difficulty-clustering, which combine density with volume and current-period pass rate to produce the much larger 9.3 percentage point cluster gap.
 Density is a fingerprint; the cluster features are the fist.

 How this connects with the wider rural-urban picture